apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

   1. [Install Drill]({{ site.baseurl }}/docs/installing-drill-in-embedded-mode), if you do not already have it installed.
   2. [Install MongoDB](http://docs.mongodb.org/manual/installation), if you do not already have it installed.
-  3. [Import the MongoDB zip code sample data set](http://docs.mongodb.org/manual/tutorial/aggregation-zip-code-data-set).
-You can use Mongo Import to get the data.
+  3. [Import the MongoDB zip code sample data set](http://docs.mongodb.org/manual/tutorial/aggregation-zip-code-data-set).   * Copy the `zips.json` content into a file and save it.
+     * Create `/data/db` if it doesn't already exist.
+     * Make sure you have permissions to access the directories.
+     * Use Mongo Import to import `zips.json`.

 ## Configuring MongoDB